1949→1951 Allard J2

 These powerful American engines combined with a rigid chassis and a small, cycle wing body to give an exceptional power to weight ratio.
 Contributing to good handling was a chassis constructed using small diameter tubes, a de-Dion rear axle to help keep the rear wheels connected to the road and the large aluminum Alfin drum brakes.

 The J2s best moment came at LeMans, when a 5.4 liter, Cadillac-engined car placed third at the 1950 Lemans behind the winning Talbots

-Altogether, around 200 J2s were made, and a later J2X version featured an all-enveloping body for LeMans.
+According to the Allard Register, around 90 J2s were made, and a later J2X version featured an all-enveloping body for LeMans.